20200829/Navidroid/NavidroidSourceCode/Readme.md

+## Due to the needs of our project, the integrated tool is comming soon.
+For questions, please contact liuzhe181@mails.ucas.edu.cn

 ## How to do?
 Navidroid can run on Mac OS or Window 10 or Ubuntu.
 The following are the specific steps: